 Now let’s say the mortgage payment comes out to about $1000 which is pretty typical assuming about 1% property tax, insurance, and a loan rate of 4%.
 Curious how I got this information?
 Zillow has a great mortgage calculator you can use.

-Now, you can absolutely find better deals out there and this is a viable option if you have the cash to get into the rental business but as you can see, the challenges are there and cost to entry is pretty high.
+Now, you can absolutely find better deals out there and this is a viable option if you have the cash to get into the rental business but as you can see, the challenges are there, and the cost to entry is pretty high.